This post may contain eBay affiliate links. Please read our disclosure policy.

 1955 Jacques Plante Parkhurst RC #50

-The undisputed king of Plante collectibles has to be the 1955 Parkhurst RC, which also comes with an interesting parallel of sorts.
+The undisputed king of Plante collectibles has to be the 1955 Parkhurst RC, which also has an interesting parallel.

 Everything from the colored image to the red tab at the bottom causes it to pop compared to the drab alternatives, although that does lead to issues relating to the overall condition.